arnoldvantveld/drainage-design-toolbox/README.md

 # Drainage Design Toolbox
+This tool has been designed for two purposes:
 - Calculating dimensions of secondary and tertiary drainage system (slope, width, depth)
 - Checking connectivity of the drainage system compared with existing drainage system and landslide risk

+The first use of this toolbox is in the refugee camps near Cox's Bazar in Bangladesh.
+The tool is developed by Arnold van 't Veld in collaboration with UNHCR, WFP and IOM and is now open to use for other humanitarian contexts.

 ## Installation